tu-darmstadt-ros-pkg/moveit_state_server/README.md

 # Moveit State Server

-The ROS package `moveit_state_server` offers services to store the current joint angles or the end effector position (for example, in the world frame).
+The ROS package `moveit_state_server` offers services to store the current joint angles or the end effector position ( for example, in the world frame).
 Later the robot can return to the saved state.
 For this purpose, the state is given a unique name when it is saved via a ROS service.
 Later an action client, which moves to the stored position using moveit, can be called with the assigned name.
 The package uses the moveit_cpp functionality to access the current state and control the robot.

 Moreover, the node can store the joint states persistently in a database.
 Therefore, it makes use of the mongo database included in moveit_warehouse.
 Configured correctly, it stores the joint states in the same database as the moveit motion planning rviz plugin.
+Alternatively, the joint states can be persistently stored by saving them as serialized sensor_msgs/JointState.
+The parameter `use_databse` in the `moveit_state_server.launch` file decides which persistent joint state storage is used.

 ### Launching